ethereum/go-ethereum/content/docs/developers/geth-developer/issue-handling-workflow.md

 Optionally, use a project board to collect issues of a larger effort that has an end state and overarches multiple releases.

 ## Workflow

-We have a weekly or bi-weekly triage meeting.
+The Geth core team hold a weekly or bi-weekly triage meeting.
 Issues are preselected by [labelling them "status:triage" and sorted the oldest ones first](https://github.com/ethereum/go-ethereum/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%3Atriage+sort%3Acreated-asc).
-This is when we go through the new issues and do one of the following
+This is when the team goes through the new issues and do one of the following

 1. Close it.
-1. Assign it to "Coming soon" milestone which doesn't have an end date.
+2. Assign it to "Coming soon" milestone which doesn't have an end date.
-1. Move it to the "Future" milestone.
+3. Move it to the "Future" milestone.
-1. Change its status to "Need:\<what-is-needed\>".
+4. Change its status to "Need:\<what-is-needed\>".

 Optional further activities:

 * Label the issue with the appropriate area/component.
 * Add a section to the FAQ or add a wiki page.
 Link to it from the issue.